 City of Newberg:

-Public comments on the City of Newberg application ended on February 15, 2021.
-Comments pertaining to this application or any other IBTER related issue should be emailed to
+The public comment period for the City of Forest Grove application ended on November 15, 2021.
+Comments pertaining to this application or any other IBTER related issue should be emailed to firstname.lastname@example.org

 Planning Assistance to Local Governments